ryan-moeller/kernel-nbd-client/README.md

 ## Building and Installing

-To build and install for a production kernel:
+Build and install for a production kernel:

 ```
 # make